ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/hyper-v.md

 The operation completed successfully.
 ```

-## Restart

-Restart your computer to finish enabling Hyper-V.
+3. Restart your computer to finish enabling Hyper-V.

-## Start Hyper-V

 Hyper-V Manager should now be available in the applications menu.